+Montenegro

-Source: EU Member States, Montenegro, Serbia and German regions of Bavaria and Baden-Württemberg - the Eurostat database segment $lfst_r_lfu2ltu$ .
-Bosnia and Herzegovina, the Republic of Moldova and Ukraine - the national statistical offices.
-Notes: Long-term unemployment indices are estimated as (a) long-term unemployment share in 2019 relative to long-term unemployment share in 2011 (index 2011-2019); (b) long-term unemployment share in 2020 relative to long-term unemployment share in 2019 (index 2019-2020) with both indices estimated separately for men and women.
+Notes: Long-term unemployment indices are estimated as (a) long-term unemployment share in 2019 relative to long-term unemployment share in 2011 (index 2011-2019); (b) long-term unemployment share in 2021 relative to long-term unemployment share in 2019 (index 2019-2021).

-term unemployment reduction as compared to men in several countries (see Figure 1.7).
+Further disaggregation by gender revealed that women incurred more substantial long-term unemployment reduction as compared to men in several countries (see Figure 1.7).
 However, the most pronounced decline of 53% in 2019 as compared to 2011 in the structural unemployment of women was recorded in the Republic of Moldova, followed by a 45% drop in Croatia.
 As a result, the average long-term unemployment reduction in the Danube Region was more substantial for women compared to men (18% vs 16%) whereas the opposite was observed in the overall EU-27 dynamics (5% decline among women and 7% among men).

-The positive trend observed particularly in the 'new' EU Member States signalled substantial improvement of employment prospects and increasing correspondence between workers' education and skills and labour market demands.
+The positive trend observed particularly in the "new" EU Member States signalled substantial improvement of employment prospects and increasing correspondence between workers education and skills and labour market demands.
 The overall economic upswing that followed the Global Financial Crisis of 2008-2009 reflected the observed dynamics as the economy revived and grew during the last decade.